Rimas [pan]creáticas árabefuturistas

 Photo by Mila Ercoli

-Rimas [pan]creáticas arabefuturistas is a transdisciplinary artistic research project that re-imagines domesticity and territory from a critical perspective, inspired by Afrofuturism and hydrofeminism.
-It starts from the concept of ecotone as connective tissue – a zone of friction and fertility between ecosystems – and links it to the role of enzymes, which, like ecotones, catalyse transformations: they break down rigid limits and allow new syntheses between bodies, languages and spaces.
-The pancreas, as a producer of digestive enzymes, functions here as a metaphor for this active mediation.
+Arabfuturist [Pan]creatic Rhymes is a transdisciplinary artistic research project that reimagines domesticity and territory in a postwar immigration context, inspired by Afrofuturism and hydro-feminism.
+It draws on the concept of the ecotone as connective tissue —a zone of friction and fertility between ecosystems— and links it to the role of enzymes, which, like ecotones, catalyze transformations: they break down rigid boundaries and enable new syntheses between bodies, languages, and spaces.
+The pancreas, as a producer of digestive enzymes, serves here as a metaphor for this active mediation.

-This juxtaposition of body, language, food, space and territory mobilises pillars of domesticity in the effort to reorganise memory and the transmission of knowledge in a post-colonial context.
+This juxtaposition of body, language, food, space, and territory mobilizes the pillars of domesticity in an effort to reorganize memory and the transmission of knowledge within a postcolonial context.

 Activity curated by Festival Sâlmon